velartrill/velartrill.github.io/orig/eriasta/flight/stab-in-the-dark.md

 She takes stock.
 Two of the figures are large and burly.
 Armored.
 Revolvers and blades at their waists.
 The third, wiry, feminine, swathed in white silk robes.
 Feranya shudders.
 An actual fucking Inquisitor.
 Behind them, she recognizes the treacherous innkeep, and scowls. *I'll deal with* you *later.*

-She turns, approaching the group, hands in her pockets. *Trying to glamor three people all at once... this is not going to be easy.*
+She turns, approaching the group, hands in her pockets. *Trying to guile three people all at once... this is not going to be easy.*

 "Excuse me!" she calls out, waving as she approaches, trying to affect the most innocent, demure, feminine demeanor she can.
 The Vigilants are facing her in an instant, hands on their guns.
 She pretends not to notice.
 "Are... are you from the Temple?" she asks earnestly.